Guidelines for Administering Summer Hours

 During the summer, full-time staff have the benefit of working 35 hours a week, from 8:00 am to 4:00 pm, with an hour for lunch.
 Part-time employees do not reduce their hours in the summer, and must work at least 3 hours on each day that they work.

-It is important to note that no department is required to work summer hours, and some departments may not observe them at all if their duties and responsibilities are better served by working the standard schedule during all or part of the summer month.
+It is important to note that no department is required to work summer hours, and some departments may not observe them at all if their duties and responsibilities are better served by working the standard schedule during all or part of this time period.
 Individual department observance of summer hours is determined by your Department Head.
 For more information about the payment of overtime please refer to Exempt and Non-exempt Employee Pay.

 Vacation and Sick Time